Indra2003c/DistributedSystems_projectBulletinBoard/README.md

 In case this doesn't work you can start the Server.jar and Client.jar manually.
 You need to go to the directory of the project in your cmd and run following commands.  \
-To start the server: \
+To start the server:
 >java -jar --enable-preview Server.jar

-To start the client:  \
+To start the client:
 >java -jar --enable-preview Client.jar

 These are the same commands that are executed in the .bat-scripts.

 You can also go into the Server (or Client) directory and run the Server.java (or client.java) in the project itself.

+When starting a new chat, you need to specify the other user you want to communicate with.
+When you do this in both clients, the security information of that client (for this chat) will be shown in the cmd.
+You need to copy the information in the correct client, this is the initialisation step.